MarineEvoEcoLab/EecSeq/Protocol.md

 ## Hybridization

+It takes some planning to time this nicely.
+Immediately after the 48 hour incubation you have to do the capture, 4 washes, and elution.
+This will probably take 2 hours, and you will likely want to do the amplification and QC the same day.
+Try to plan to have the hybridization finished at noon, leaving you the afternoon to do the rest of the steps.

-* Make the Hybridization master mix on ice, multiply volumes by number of captures:
+1. Make the Hybridization master mix on ice, multiply volumes by number of captures:

 | Component                                | Volume  for 1 capture (inculdes 10% excess)|
 | -------------------------------------- | ----------- |